Skip to main content

 kubectl get svc -n langflow

-The service name is your release name followed by -langflow-runtime.
-For example, if you used helm install my-langflow-app-with-flow the service name is my-langflow-app-with-flow-langflow-runtime.
+The service name is your release name suffixed by -langflow-runtime.
+For example, if you used helm install my-langflow-app-with-flow, then the service name is my-langflow-app-with-flow-langflow-runtime.

 _10